genesiscommunitysuccess/docs/docs/001_develop/03_client-capabilities/005_grids/004_grid-tabulator/docs/api/grid-tabulator.md

 **_(ALPHA)_** Parameters for the select formatter

-`options`<!-- -->: Array of options for the select
+`options`: Array of options for the select

-`nullText`<!-- -->: Text to display for null/undefined values
+`nullText`: Text to display for null/undefined values

-`dataTestId`<!-- -->: Data test ID for testing
+`dataTestId`: Data test ID for testing

-`prefix`<!-- -->: The prefix to use for element classes, e.g., 'foundation', 'zero', 'rapid'.
+`prefix`: The prefix to use for element classes, e.g., 'foundation', 'zero', 'rapid'.
 Defaults to 'foundation' if not specified.

-`onChange`<!-- -->: Optional callback when the selection changes
+`onChange`: Optional callback when the selection changes

 </td></tr>